For boards that go beyond.

 Selection Process

-In November, AGB will convene a diverse panel of judges consisting of current and former higher education governance leaders from a variety of institutions and a variety of backgrounds.
+In the fall, AGB will convene a diverse panel of judges consisting of current and former higher education governance leaders from a variety of institutions and a variety of backgrounds.
 The distinguished panel will review qualified nominations, evaluate them based on the provided criteria, and select recipients.

-All nominees will be individually notified of their selection status in early December.
+All nominees will be individually notified of their selection status around the new year.
 A public press release of award recipients will be issued shortly thereafter.

 Award Details